Christopher Hedrick: Earlier career

 Hedrick was a Rhodes Scholar at Oxford University and graduated with honors and distinction from Stanford University.
-He is a graduate of Olympia High School and in 2013 was inducted into the Olympia High School Hall of Fame.
+He is a graduate of Olympia High School and was elected as a Director of the Olympia School District in 1991.
+In 2013, he was inducted into the Olympia High School Hall of Fame.

 Non-profit Leadership

 Until he moved back to Senegal, he was the Chairman of the Board of Trustees of The Evergreen State College, board member and Treasurer for the Program for Appropriate Technology in Health (PATH), the largest recipient of Gates Foundation funding for global health, and the Chairman of the Board of the Digital Learning Commons.
 He also served on the Board of Directors of LINGOs, a non-profit promoting sustainable global development by helping to build the capacity of the people delivering programs around the world.